matadan/impact-animation-importer/README.md

 ## Usage

-Copy `animationimporter.js` into your `lib/plugins/` directory and require `plugins.animatioonimporter` in entities that need to import animation data.
+Copy `animationimporter.js` into your `lib/plugins/` directory and require `plugins.animationimporter` in entities that need to import animation data.

 When extending an entity, specify the animSheet as being imported: